Blotch3D/Blotch3D/README.md

 call its "Run" method *from the same thread that instantiated it*.
 The Run method will call the Setup, FrameProc, and FrameDraw methods when appropriate (explained below), and not return until the window closes.
+(For this reason, you may want to do all this from some other thread than the main thread so that the main thread can handle a GUI or whatever).

 The thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., we will call the "3D thread".